 The Nebraska Children's Commission and all statutory subgroups are subject to the Nebraska Open Meetings Act as outlined in Neb.
 Rev. Stat. §84-1407 to §84-1414.
+A quorum of voting and non-voting members is required to hold a meeting and a quorum of voting members is required to take any action.

 When possible, the Commission will work to utilize videoconferencing to accommodate members and public who reside outside of the vicinity of the regular meeting locations.
 Members may be asked to assist in the videoconference arrangements in order to adhere to statutory requirements.
 Non-statutory subgroups are not subject to the Open Meetings Act, and thus, have more flexibility in their membership as well as the use of teleconferencing and other such resources.